-The department has a full-time force of 33 armed officers officers, certified by OK-CLEET (Council on Law Enforcement Education and Training).
-Campus Security officers comprise the department’s patrol, investigations and administrative divisions and are authorized to arrest and detain individuals on university-owned or controlled property per Oklahoma state statute Title 22, Section 187.
-Officers conduct foot, bicycle and vehicular patrols of the campus and residence halls – 24 hours a day, 365 days a year.
+Campus Security officers comprise the department’s patrol, investigations and administrative divisions and are authorized to arrest and detain individuals on university-owned or -controlled property per Oklahoma state statute Title 22, Section 187.
+Officers conduct foot, bicycle and vehicular patrols of the campus, including residence halls – 24 hours a day, 365 days a year.
 Officers patrol and maintain a security presence at three separate campuses and several non-campus buildings and properties that are owned or controlled by The University of Tulsa.
-The department is augmented with off-duty Tulsa Police Officers employed to assist campus patrol and security for large campus sporting and special events.
+The department is augmented with off-duty Tulsa Police officers employed to assist campus patrol and security for large campus sporting and special events.

 During an emergency

 - Immediately report the incident to Campus Security 918-631-5555 or 911 for Tulsa Police

 - Stay on the telephone until help arrives

 - Mentally estimate the suspect’s height, weight and age

 - Remember identifiable characteristics, like facial features, hair, etc.

 - Note the type and color of clothing

 - Look for details such as tattoos and scars